Support

 Which AI providers are supported?

-Comma supports three providers: Anthropic (Claude), OpenAI (GPT-4), and Google (Gemini).
-Each provider has slightly different strengths — Claude excels at nuanced financial analysis, GPT-4 is strong on calculations, and Gemini offers competitive pricing.
+Comma supports three providers: Anthropic (Claude), OpenAI (GPT-4o), and Google (Gemini).
+Each provider has slightly different strengths — Claude excels at nuanced financial analysis, GPT-4o is strong on structured reasoning, and Gemini offers competitive pricing.
 You can switch providers at any time from Settings > AI.
+Each provider's API key is stored separately — switching providers never exposes one key to another.

 Does Comma see my AI conversations?